Insight - Downfall of Egypt's Brotherhood game-changer in Middle East

 Under a worst case scenario, the Brotherhood might decide to fight back.
 This could lead to a bloody confrontation with the army similar to Algeria's civil war in the 1990s when the military stepped in to deny the Islamists election victory.

-The well-organised Brotherhood could mobilise once more and secure another victory at the next presidential elections, which would leave the military and the country in limbo once more.
+The well-organized Brotherhood could mobilize once more and secure another victory at the next presidential elections, which would leave the military and the country in limbo once more.

-Kinninmont said the Brotherhood's supporters would not turn against the organisation on the basis of one year in office.
+Kinninmont said the Brotherhood's supporters would not turn against the organization on the basis of one year in office.

 "Now in the face of a military coup they'll be less likely to listen to any internal criticism, and their support base is likely to harden behind them.
 They have the numbers to mount massive protests and to affect the economy, even if they don't represent the majority of society," Kinnimont said.